GraphIt-DSL/graphit/README.md

 GraphIt Domain Specific Langauge and Compiler [![Build Status](https://travis-ci.org/GraphIt-DSL/graphit.svg?branch=master)](https://travis-ci.org/GraphIt-DSL/graphit)
 ==========
 GraphIt is a high-performance Graph DSL.
-[Website](http://graphit-lang.org)
+[Our website](http://graphit-lang.org) has more detailed tutorials and documentations for the language.

 Dependencies
 ===========